zlatozar/etudes/ComputerSimulation/InstructionSet.md

 |:-----------------:|:------:|:-----------:|:-----------------:|:----------:|
 | Remainder Register                  |   RR     |       16      |     ```REMR, R1 R2```              |   GE         |

-The value in register R1 (the dividend) is divided by the word at the effective address (the divisor) and the non negative remainder is stored in register R1.
-The remainder is compared to zero to set the CCR.
+The value in register `R1` (the dividend) is divided by the word at the effective address (the divisor) and the non negative remainder is stored in register `R1`.
+The remainder is compared to zero to set the `CCR`.
 A _word-addressing exception_ may occur.
-If the divisor is zero, the zero divisor exception occurs and register R1 is unchanged.
+If the divisor is zero, the zero divisor exception occurs and register `R1` is unchanged.

 ### 76. REM